 One more unit is needed in this project.

 Tucked between Russia and Turkey, the country of Georgia boasts a population said to descend from the great grandson of the biblical Japheth.
 Nearly 84% of its 4 million people practice Eastern Orthodoxy and are characterized by their hospitable and social graces, giving great importance to food and drink.
-Workers Needed: One unit needed to establish centers of influence in urban environments where English language and lifestyle classes, both in health and in spirituality can be offered.
+Workers Needed: One more unit needed to establish centers of influence in urban environments where English language and lifestyle classes, both in health and in spirituality can be offered.

 Approximately 75% of the nearly five million people in Ireland claim to be Roman Catholics.
 Their heritage also includes much pain in the form of violent conflicts and emotional and physical abuse at the hands of their religious leaders over the years.
 There are over 4.5 million Catholics in Ireland.
 They have suffered through years of discrimination and persecution from Protestants in Northern Ireland.
 Although a peace agreement was reached over 2 decades ago there are still tensions.
 Drowning their griefs in the pubs is a socially acceptable way of handling their difficulties, but it tears at the fabric of their society.
 The Irish are ready to be loved and find hope.
 Workers Needed: Two units from the European Union to join the work being done through exercise classes, depression recovery meetings, supper clubs, leadership seminars, Pathfinders, Bible study groups, counseling, and/or a center of influence.